 - Dismissal of the case;

 Whether you are a soldier or a civilian, and whether your case is labeled as domestic violence or not, Colorado Springs assault attorney Patterson Weaver will work hard to get you the best outcome in your situation.
-Call (719) 215-8049 today for a free consultation.
+Call at (719) 215-8049 or contact us online today for a free consultation.